alien4cloud/alien4cloud.github.io/documentation/2.1.0/orchestrators/yorc/jobs.md

 -   **run**: a workflow that submits and monitor jobs
 -   **cancel**: a workflow that cancels jobs

-> **warning**
->
+{%warning%}
-> The cancel workflow is a kind of temporary work around.
+The cancel workflow is a kind of temporary work around.
 It allows to cancel jobs but do not take care if the job is submitted or not.
 The recommended way to cancel a **run** workflow is to cancel the associated task in Yorc using either the CLI or the Rest API.
 This is temporary and we will provide soon a way to cancel workflows directly from Alien4Cloud.
+{%endwarning%}

 The **run** workflow allows to orchestrate Jobs.
 That means that if for instance, **jobB** depends on **jobA** using a TOSCA **dependsOn** or **connectsTO** relationship then Alien4Cloud will generate a workflow that first submit and wait for the completion of **jobA** before submitting **jobB**.